EvictionLab/eviction-lab-website/content/eviction-tracking/acknowledgements.md

   * The King County Bar Association has an [Eviction Tracker](http://www.kcba.org/For-the-Public/Free-Legal-Assistance/Housing-Justice-Project/HJP-Heat-Map) for King County, WA.

   * [Evicted in Oregon](https://www.evictedinoregon.com/by-county) has been tracking eviction filings across all counties in Oregon since the beginning of 2022.
+They also have a [useful glossary of terms](https://carnation-pineapple-wj86.squarespace.com/working-with-the-data) on their site.

   * [T﻿he Eviction Research Network](https://evictionresearch.net/index.html) collects, analyzes, and maps eviction data while helping other researchers map and analyze theirs.
 They track and map eviction data in several states across the country.
 ---